nitroshare/qhttpengine/doc/index.md

 server.listen();
 @endcode

 QHttpEngine can also be used to easily add an HTTP API to an existing application by deriving a class from QObjectHandler.
-Each signal that takes a single QVariantMap parameter and returns a QVariantMap can be directly invoked by using its name in the request path.
 For example:

 @code
-class ApiHandler : public QObjectHandler
+class Api : public QObject
 {
     Q_OBJECT
 public slots:
-    QVariantMap get_something(const QVariantMap &query);
+    void something(QHttpSocket *socket);
 };

+QHttpHandler handler;
+Api api;
+handler.registerMethod("something", &api, &Api::something);
 @endcode

-A client can send a GET request to `/something` and receive the response from the slot directly as JSON data.
+A client can send a GET request to `/something` and the appropriate slot will be invoked.
 The chatserver example provides a demonstration of this.